 In Buenos Aires, the Museo del Cine – a small and relatively unknown museum – is working valiantly to save some of Latin America’s most valuable creative heritage.
 Dedicated to Argentina’s cinematographic history, the bulk of the collection currently consists of tens of thousands of film reels and video cassettes that are disintegrating and fading into obsolescence.
 Ravaged by war, the preservation of Syria’s …

-This is the foreword to the book ‘SOIMA: Unlocking Sound and Image Heritage‘.
+This is the introduction to the book ‘SOIMA: Unlocking Sound and Image Heritage‘.
 The book offers tips and advice from dedicated professionals from all corners of the world for the preservation and creative use of sound and image heritage.
 As a resource, it aims to interest collectors, users and educators alike, as it offers compelling examples and strategies founded in evidence-based research. …

 Changing gears: Fast-lane design for accelerated innovation in memory organisations